Assessment Services

 The assessment includes the following:

 *If your child meets the criteria for giftedness (FSIQ and/or GAI of 130 +/-5), you will also be provided with a comprehensive written report including results and individualized recommendations to help support your child both at home and school.
-An additional fee of $360 to $500 will apply, depending on practitioner.
+An additional fee will apply.

 GATE Application